-Before sitting on the Planning and Regulatory Committee new Members must undertake a period of training in planning law and procedures
+Before sitting on the Planning and Regulatory Committee new Members must undertake a period of training in planning law and procedures.

-- 4.1 No Member can act as a member of the Planning & Regulatory Committee without having previously attended training by the Council's lawyers and planning officers on the legal and practical aspects of the operation of the Town and Country Planning system such training will also be required for both ex-officio Members and named substitutes. - 4.2 Members are encouraged to attend training sessions relating to planning or related legal matters, these sessions are open to all Members. - 4.3 The County Council will from time to time consider and review the form of training that is most appropriate.
-The Council will welcome suggestions from Members on any other subjects which they would like to see covered and any other training procedures that they would wish to adopt.
+- 4.1 No Member can act as a member of the Planning and Regulatory Committee without having previously attended training by the Council's lawyers and planning officers on the legal and practical aspects of the operation of the Town and Country Planning system such training will also be required for both ex-officio Members and named substitutes. - 4.2 Additional training on specific/specialist topics and matters may be provided which are relevant to planning applications coming forward for determination at committee. - 4.3 Members are encouraged to attend training sessions relating to planning or related legal matters, these sessions are open to all Members. - 4.4 The County Council will from time to time consider and review the form of training that is most appropriate.
+Officers, in consultation with the Chairman, will welcome